scottaohara/accessible_modal_window/README.md

 </div> <!-- /.a11y-modal -->
 ```

+The ```data-modal-close``` attribute is what the script looks for in closing the modal window.
+So if you would like to change the class or the ```<svg>```, go right ahead.
+Just make sure to add that attribute to whatever your close trigger ends up being.

 ### Optional attributes

 Optional attributes that can be set to the modal trigger or ```.a11y-modal``` container: